 Using the Study Center

-Beginning in 2017, with generous funding from the Joseph and Robert Cornell Memorial Foundation, a three-year project is underway to better organize, re-house, catalog, and describe the study center holdings.
-The Study Center will remain open to students, researchers, and the general public by advance appointment only, Monday through Friday, excluding all U.S. Federal holidays.
+Beginning in 2017, with generous funding from the Joseph and Robert Cornell Memorial Foundation, a three-year project was undertaken to better organize, re-house, catalog, and describe the study center collection.
+The Study Center is open to students and researchers by advance appointment only, Monday through Friday, excluding all U.S. Federal holidays.

-To send a query about the collection, or to contact us for an appointment at least two weeks prior to your preferred visit date, please contact us by mail, email, or phone:
+To send a query about the collection, or to contact us for a research appointment at least two weeks prior to your preferred date, please contact us by mail, email, or phone:

 Joseph Cornell Study Center